For lawyers, there is a decided focus on the past. Precedent is the godhead.

 A lawyer and a technologist walk into a bar…

 In contrast, technologists (especially modern ones) are looking forward.
 They’re focused on changing, retooling, tearing down and rebuilding.
-Technologists want to do anything but what preceded them, believing that innovation and improvement come only come by blowing up the status quo.
+Technologists want to do anything but what preceded them.
+They believe that innovation and improvement can only come by blowing up the status quo.

 So what happens when the two meet?